SuperDARN/pydarn/README.md

 **pyDARN will be removing the IO package in the next release.
 Please use [pyDARNio](https://github.com/SuperDARN/pyDARNio)**

-pyDARN release v1.1 includes the following features:
+pyDARN release v1.2 includes the following features:
-- Deprecation warnings for IO reading of pyDARN
+- Removal of IO reading of pyDARN
-- Borealis v 5.0 file reading
-- Bug fix in RAWACF field checking
-- Bug fix in grabbing the most recent hardware files
 - Added JME and DCN to the hardware list
 - Plots ACFs
 - updated logging in pyDARN